 Exams are always hard, especially when it comes to the UPSC Exam.
-There is no doubt it is dreadful, as you reach the UPSC Examination center, you may get all nervous and keep wondering whether everything will be alright or not.
+As you reach the UPSC Examination center, you may get all nervous and keep wondering whether everything will be alright or not.

 It is advisable to reach the examination center 20 or 30 minutes earlier.
 This will ensure that you have enough time to revise and that all the requisite documents such as identity cards are in order.